 Most of the Madhesi have migrated to Kathmandu city in search of jobs.
 Not long ago, no matter where the pilgrims resided in Nepal, they would arrive in their hometown for the Chhath puja.
-But nowadays, those who migrated permanently to the city continued their culture in the city.
+But nowadays, those who migrated permanently to the city continue their culture in the city.

 Slowly, the festival gained popularity due to its rich culture and tradition among people of different cultures.
-Then, it was not only limited to the Maithali ethnic groups.
+Then, it was not only limited to the Maithili ethnic groups.
 Pilgrims of several castes and cultures began participating in the Chhath festival.

 The Nepal Government even awarded holidays to celebrate Chhath Puja.
 We can find pilgrims gathering around Rani Pokhari and many other rivers to worship Chhathi Maiya during Chhat.

 Why is the Chhath festival celebrated in Nepal?